NK-JittorCV/nk-affectivecomputing/docs/en/train.md

 --audio_n_segments 16 \
 --audio_time 100
 ```
-### Parameter Description
+### Arguments
-dataset: is the name of the dataset to be used.
-Please refer to docs/cn/dataset preparation.md for relevant instructions. \
+- dataset: is the name of the dataset to be used.
+Please refer to docs/cn/dataset preparation.md for relevant instructions.
-resnet101_pretrained: pre-trained image model weight path (such as ResNet-101); used for video frame feature extraction.\
+- resnet101_pretrained: pre-trained image model weight path (such as ResNet-101); used for video frame feature extraction.
-result_path: inference or training result save path.\
+- result_path: inference or training result save path.
-video_path: video frame sequence or video file path.\
+video_path: video frame sequence or video file path.
-audio_path: corresponding video and audio file (such as .mp3) path \
+audio_path: corresponding video and audio file (such as .mp3) path.
-annotation_path: annotation file path, annotation file for training or testing and corresponding sentiment classification.\
+- annotation_path: annotation file path, annotation file for training or testing and corresponding sentiment classification.
-batch_size: batch size: the number of samples fed into the model each time.\
+- batch_size: batch size: the number of samples fed into the model each time.
-n_epochs: total number of training rounds.\
+- n_epochs: total number of training rounds.
-sample_size: input size (width and height) of video frame image.\
+sample_size: input size (width and height) of video frame image.
-fps: video frame rate.\
+- fps: video frame rate.
-snippet_duration: the number of frames per clip.\
+- snippet_duration: the number of frames per clip.
-audio_embed_size: audio feature dimension size.\
+- audio_embed_size: audio feature dimension size.
-audio_n_segments: divide the entire audio into 16 segments, extract an embedding for each segment; corresponding frame alignment.\
+- audio_n_segments: divide the entire audio into 16 segments, extract an embedding for each segment; corresponding frame alignment.
-audio_time: The duration of each audio sample.
+- audio_time: The duration of each audio sample.

-At least the first two parameters are required, where CTEN represents the method and main represents the train.
-The following parameters are optional and can be modified based on actual conditions.
+The first two parameters are mandatory: CTEN specifies the method, and main indicates the training mode.
+All subsequent parameters are optional and can be adjusted according to actual requirements or conditions.

 ## VAANet